rust-lang/surveys/surveys/2023-annual-survey/questions.md

 Your responses to the following questions will help our reviewers conduct cohort analyses and help us better understand the Rust community.
 Please answer according to your comfort level.

-~~For methodological purposes, the bulk of the demographics should be at the end of the survey (unless acting as filter/flow questions above).
-They're both easy to complete (beneficial at the end) and somewhat personal (but at this point folks are invested and we've built 'trust').
-Can also be problematic at start if we're asking all easy, personal questions and then get to the harder ones - easy to drop out.~~

 ### Do you hold a leadership role in the Rust Project or are you otherwise involved in strategic decision-making about Rust?

 Type: Select one, conditional